angus-c/my-downloads/README.md

 `details`: the details for all listed packages\
 array of objects with properties `pkg` (string), `thisWeek` (number), `lastWeek` (number), `diff` (number), `diff%` (number).

+### Known Issues

+* **Hyphenated author names:** The npm registry API doesn't currently process hyphenated author names, so if you're searching for an author with a hyphenated name you'll need to use `maintainer:` instead.
+* **Scoped packages:**The npm registry cannot currently provide download data for scoped packages.
+Consequently I'm filtering scoped packages from search results.